-How will Amazon impact my retail business in Australia?
+How will Amazon impact my small retail business in Australia?

 I know that the big US company Amazon is wanting to open up here in Aus.
-What impact will the opening of Amazon here have on my small retail business?
+What impact will the opening of Amazon here have on my small retail business here in Australia?

 Does anyone know how Amazon has impacted small businesses in America?

 I can definitely give some generalities.
 Amazon has made it harder for small businesses here in the US to compete on price and speed.

 Amazon gives you a sea of both products they carry as well as people selling through Amazon's platform (more on that in a minute).
 So you can quickly compare many products and find the best price.
 Amazon isn't always the lowest price (but more often than not it is).

 Also, Amazon is "Primed" (pun intended) to ship fast and efficiently.
 And if they do it at a loss, they can support that.
 You may not be so lucky as a small business.

 As mentioned above, you may be able to sell your own wares on Amazon through their platform (I'm sure it comes at a cost, but have no personal experience doing so - this option is at least available in the US).
 This gives you and your business potentially more reach (nationally and internationally) as well as more exposure to customers.
 However, if you aren't ready to ship internationally you will definitely want to do your due diligence.

 Now, is there a light at the end of Amazon's well oiled machine?
 Yes, actually in several ways.
 Here in the US (maybe not everywhere but throughout the country) many people and cities are very focused on "buying local" or "shopping local" or "shopping small".
 This gives you an advantage for things that are locally created (food, beauty products, home furnishings, fashion).